-Funding awards are based upon historic usage of an individual vehicle within the Sacramento Federal Non-attainment Area (SFNA).
+With the exception of the Heavy-Duty Scrappage Option, funding awards are based upon historic usage of an individual vehicle within the Sacramento Federal Non-attainment Area (SFNA).
 Documentation supporting the claimed historic usage for the previous 24 months must be provided prior to application approval.
 The old vehicle must have operated at least 3 months per 12 month period to qualify.